BertLivens/FF-Themes/README.md

 # FF-Themes
 Themes for Firefox

-Here are my best themes for Firefox, please reuse and review them and improve them.
+Here are my best themes for Firefox, please reuse, review and improve them.